Skip to content

 United States

 Iranian ballistic missiles and drones hit Prince Sultan Air Base outside Riyadh on 27 March, wounding 12 US service members (two seriously) and damaging at least two KC-135 Stratotanker refuelling aircraft and one E-3 Sentry AWACS.
-1 Total US casualties in the war now stand at 13 killed and more than 312 wounded.
-Of the wounded, 75% or more suffer from traumatic brain injuries, a figure that has received almost no news coverage.
+Total US casualties now stand at 13 killed and more than 312 wounded, of whom 75% or more suffer traumatic brain injuries.

 The UN nuclear watchdog disclosed that 440 kg of weapons-grade-threshold uranium has been unverified for eight months, with movement detected near stockpile sites.